thoughtbot/bitters/README.md

 ===
 Add a dash of predefined style to get your [Bourbon](http://bourbon.io) stylesheets started off in the right direction.

 Bitters is meant to help designers get projects started on new projects faster.
 It adds enough predefined structure and style to get started quickly but bland enough so that it doesn't dictate any style moving forward.
+Bitters should live in your projects sass root folder and be **modified** and extended while you design your project.

 Install Instructions
 ===